ADD CONDITION

 This product may cause a severe allergic reaction, with symptoms including wheezing or difficulty breathing, shock, facial swelling, hives, and rash.
 If you experience any of these symptoms, stop using the product and seek medical help immediately.

 Do not use this product if you are allergic to chlorhexidine gluconate or any other ingredient in it.
-It is for external use only and should not come into contact with your eyes, ears, or mouth, as it may cause serious and permanent eye injury or deafness if it enters the middle ear through perforated eardrums.
-If contact occurs, rinse thoroughly with water.
-Additionally, avoid using it on wounds that extend beyond the superficial layers of the skin, and do not use it as a preoperative skin preparation on the head or face.
+It is for external use only and should not come into contact with the eyes, ears, mouth, or genital area, as it may cause serious and permanent injury.
+If the solution contacts these areas, rinse thoroughly with water.
+Additionally, do not use it on wounds that extend beyond the superficial layers of the skin or as a preoperative skin preparation on the head or face.

 If you experience irritation, sensitization, or any allergic reaction, stop using the product and consult a doctor, as these may indicate a serious condition.
 Keep this product out of reach of children, and if swallowed, seek medical help or contact a Poison Control Center right away.